Sun Chaser

-Sun Chaser is an upcoming Philippine animated television series created by Bernard Badion and Bobby Pontillas.
+Sun Chaser is a Philippine animated web series created by Bernard Badion and Bobby Pontillas.
+The pilot episode was released on June 22, 2026 with further episodes planned.

 Premise

-Inspired by Philippine mythology, the series revolves a teenager Jordan Santos, whose summer break takes a wild turn when a supernatural curse strikes his family and transforms his island home into a battleground of mythical creatures.
-With the help of quirky beings like a dwende and a manananggal, Jordan embarks on an epic quest rooted in vibrant Filipino mythology as he discovers his role as the “Spirit Guardian.”
+Inspired by the Philippine mythology, the series revolves a teenager named Jordan Santos, whose summer break in the Philippines takes a wild turn when a supernatural curse strikes his family and transforms his island home into a battleground of mythical creatures.
+With the help of quirky beings like a dwende and a manananggal, Jordan embarks on an epic quest rooted in vibrant Filipino mythology as he discovers his predestined role as the Spirit Guardian.